MikkoMajander/IoT_Perusteet/README.md

 5. Weather station with DHT22.
 Link: https://wokwi.com/projects/444084299147476993
 6. Weather station that sends data to ThingSpeak backend.
 Link: https://wokwi.com/projects/444160515511851009

-I was having trouble uploading some of the folders so only Lesson 2 folder was uploaded fully.
+I was having trouble uploading some of the folders so only Lesson 2 folder was uploaded fully with the json packages and node modules.

 Lesson 3 files are Mikondatabase.db and server3.js.
 My database was tested with Postman and worked as intended with both GET and POST.